 Sexually transmitted infections, or STIs, are on the rise in Ohio and nationwide.
 Formerly referred to as STD’s (sexually transmitted diseases), STI’s are often a topic that goes undiscussed and swept under the table.
 With rates on the rise, it’s more likely than ever that ladies in Ohio are being affected.
 Because these infections can impact our long term reproductive health, it’s time we start talking about them!

 There are three types of sexually transmitted infections: viral, parasitic, and bacterial infections.
-The CDC does keep record of all three categories of infections, however there is a push to recognize and treat those in the bacterial group.
-For the purposes of this article we will focus on the bacterial class and how they can impact women’s health.
+The CDC does keep a record of all three categories of infections, however, there is a push to recognize and treat those in the bacterial group.
+For the purposes of this article, we will focus on the bacterial class and how they can impact women’s health.

 Let’s take a closer look at the facts:

 Gonorrhea, chlamydia, and syphilis are examples of bacterial STI’s.
 These are among the infections the CDC closely tracks and reports on.
 It is this category that has seen a rise in cases over the last few years.
 While bacterial infections are easily treated with antibiotic therapy, many people are not receiving timely treatment.
 Bacterial STI’s do not always yield symptoms, which is why they commonly go undetected and spread more rampantly.